Route 66 Times header image

 East < GO > West

 The Chandler Public Library has occupied the historic 1899 Clapp-Cunningham Building since 1992.
-The buidling was constructed as a project built for L.W.
-Capp, a Kansas politician.
-Originally the Star Store and a bank operated on the ground floor.
-In 1920 the first floor was occupied by an automobile dealership and a feed store.
+The building was constructed as a project for L.W.
+Clapp, a Kansas politician.
+Originally the Star Store and the Bank of Chandler operated on the ground floor.
+In 1917 a Chevrolet dealership occupied the north side unit on the first floor.
+The south section of the first floor housed a series of Feed Stores after the Star Store moved out.

-The second floor housed offices for doctors and lawyers and others.
+Originally the second floor housed offices for doctors and lawyers and others, but in 1914 it was remodeled into four 5 room apartments.
 A stairway between the two main spaces on the ground floor leads to the second floor.
 That stairway shows what may be the only prominent change in the appearance of the building.
 Originally the stairway was open as far as a landing and double doors halfway up, that was the case until sometime after 1984..
 Today there are doors to the stairway on the ground floor level.

 A. B. and Myrtle Cunningham bought the building in 1926 and added a three story hotel on the back.
-The hotel catered to oil-field customers with room for 55 overnight guests
+The hotel catered to oil-field customers with room for 55 overnight guests.
+Their son ran an auto repair shop in the back and they ran an antique shop in front.

 Photo(s): 2016